 What Comes After the First 6 Sessions?

-Whether you're in the middle of The Basics program —the introductory program that all Mindbloom® clients begin with— or have reached the end, you may be asking "What comes next"?
+Whether you're in the middle of your first Mindbloom program or have reached the end already, you may be asking "What comes next"?

-There may be a whole host of emotions and thoughts surfacing about what to do, and where to go next.
+There can be many emotions and thoughts surfacing about what to do, and where to go next.
 Common questions include:

 - Do I have more work to do?

-- What options are available to me if I want to move forward?
+- What options are available to me if I want to continue treatment?

-- Do I have to keep moving forward right now?
+- Do I have to continue treatment right now, or can I wait?

 - How long will the effects of this first program last?